Lake · River/Creek · Views · Waterfall · Wildflowers · Wildlife

 If you're lucky enough to get a parking spot near the Fourth of July trailhead, navigate your way to the obvious start of the Arapaho Pass Trail

-. the wooded, northern slope of the North Fork, Middle Boulder Creek drainage into the Indian Peaks Wilderness.
+, and head along the wooded, northern slope of the North Fork, Middle Boulder Creek drainage into the Indian Peaks Wilderness.
 It eventually intersects with the Diamond Lake Trail

 #975 before continuing onto the Fourth of July Mine (elevation 11,245 feet).